Nanami Hashimoto

-Nanami Hashimoto (橋本 奈々未, Hashimoto Nanami) is a former Japanese model, actress, radio personality and idol singer who was a member of the Japanese idol girl group Nogizaka46.
+Nanami Hashimoto (橋本 奈々未, Hashimoto Nanami) is a retired Japanese singer, actress, radio personality, and model.
+She is a former first generation member of the idol girl group Nogizaka46 from 2011 to 2017.

 Early life and education

-Nanami Hashimoto was born on February 20, 1993 in Asahikawa City, Hokkaido.
+Nanami Hashimoto was born on February 20, 1993, in Asahikawa City, Hokkaido.
 She has one younger brother.
-Hashimoto revealed on her "graduation" from Nogizaka46 that she grew up in a poor household, saying, "Gas, water, and electricity were cut off on a daily basis due to nonpayment of bills." in an episode of Nogizaka Underconstruction, but that even so, she grew up in a family that was passionate about education and was instilled with basic academic skills.
+In an episode of Nogizaka Under Construction, Hashimoto revealed during her "graduation" from Nogizaka46 that she grew up in a poor household, saying, "Gas, water, and electricity were cut off on a regular basis due to nonpayment of bills."
+However, she added that even so, she grew up in a family passionate about education, and was instilled with basic academic skills.

-During her school days she was active in the basketball club from elementary up to highschool and at one point became the vice president and manager of the club.
-Since then she has become an avid fan of the Japanese basketball league and the NBA.
+During her school days, she was active in the basketball club from elementary up to high school, and at one point became the club's vice president and manager.
+Since then she has become a fan of the Japanese basketball league and the NBA.
 At that time, her future career goals were to become a civil servant or a lawyer.

 After graduating from high school, she went to an art university in Tokyo to study spatial design.